All the Current Transfer Bonuses to Get More Value For Your Points & Miles

 Got a stash of transferable points but find yourself still shy of that dream getaway?
 Don't write it off just yet.

-We often see banks like American Express and Chase roll out bonuses when transferring points to an airline or hotel partner, meaning you won't have to transfer as many points as you normally need to book an award flight.
+Banks like American Express, Chase, and Capital One routinely roll out bonuses when transferring points to a specific airline or hotel partner, meaning you don't have to transfer as many points as you normally need to book an award flight.
 Think of these transfer bonuses as a way to get free miles.

-Just how good of a transfer bonus you'll get will vary from bank to bank and program to program, but you can generally expect to see bonuses in the range of 10% to 40%.
+Just how good of a transfer bonus you'll get will vary from bank to bank and program to program, but you can generally expect to see bonuses in the range of 10% to 40% – sometimes even more.
+They're typically offered for a limited time, and it can be tough to keep track of them all – especially if you have transferrable points with multiple credit card companies.

-These are all the transfer bonuses available as of publication:
+Here are all the current transfer bonuses available as of publication, broken down by bank.

 Transfer fromTransfer toBonusExpiresMore info

-30% Bonus on Citi Transfers to Virgin Atlantic
+30% Bonus on Amex Transfers to Virgin Atlantic

-Citi is currently running a great promotion with Virgin Atlantic, offering a 30% bonus when transferring Citi ThankYou points to your Virgin account.
-This bonus is widely available so long as you've got a card that earns ThankYou points like the *citi premier* or the no-longer available Citi Prestige Card.
-The transfer bonus is live now and runs through Oct.
-14, 2023.
+American Express is currently running a great promotion with Virgin Atlantic, offering a 30% bonus when transferring American Express Membership Rewards points to your Virgin account.
+This bonus is good until May 31, and is widely available so long as you've got a card that earns Membership Rewards like the *amex gold* or the *amex platinum*.

-There are lots of great ways to use Virgin points, but here's an example of how you can use this transfer bonus to save on a trip to Europe next spring.
+Here's an example of how you can use this transfer bonus to save on a trip to Europe next summer.
 We recently found wide-open availability from many U.S. cities on Delta nonstop flights booked through Virgin Atlantic.
-With this bonus, you'd only need to transfer 47,000 Citi points to book flights that would otherwise cost $1,200 or more!
+With this bonus, you'd only need to transfer 47,000 Amex points to book flights that would otherwise cost $1,200 or more!
+And best of all, these flights are Delta main cabin economy tickets, so you can bring a free carry-on and checked bag without paying extra.

 Read more: Save Big on Short Delta Flights by Booking with Virgin Atlantic Instead!

-15% Bonus on Capital One Transfers to Avianca LifeMiles
+30% Bonus on Capital One Transfers to Virgin Atlantic

 Bottom Line